We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Fibonacci retracements can be a great way for crypto traders to identify support and resistance levels and assess the potential for trend reversals on a cryptocurrency’s price chart.

-The Fibonacci sequence is a set of specific ratios that can be used to help crypto traders pick out support and resistance levels for a certain crypto asset.
-Such a tool allows investors to determine effective entry points during a trending market, as well as predict when the momentum of a run may shift.
+The Fibonacci sequence is a set of specific ratios that can help crypto traders identify support and resistance levels for a certain crypto asset.
+This tool allows investors to determine effective entry points during a trending market and predict when the momentum of a run may shift.
 This guide explains how to use Fibonacci in crypto trading to add confluence to your crypto trading strategy.

 How To Trade With Fibonacci Extensions & Retracements